Tarlan Rafiee

 Tarlan Rafiee (born 1980; طرلان رفیعی) is an Iranian visual artist, art curator, archivist, and art collector.
-She is known for her international contributions to Iranian modern and contemporary art.
+She is known for her contributions to Iranian modern and contemporary art.

 Rafiee is regarded as an influential female figure in contemporary Iranian art.
 Her work, ranging across painting, printmaking, installation, and sculpture, reflects pressing social concerns, particularly issues surrounding women in the Middle East.
 In addition to her artistic practice, she is also recognised as an international curator and researcher, with a primary focus on the role of women in Iran’s cultural and artistic history.

 Career

 Artwork

 Rafiee embarked on her career as an artist in 2001, when she participated in a group exhibition in Tehran.
-Since then, she has exhibited her work in several group exhibitions exhibitions across Iran, as well as in Dubai, Austria, France, Italy, the United States, Denmark, and Armenia.
+Since then, she has exhibited her work in several group exhibitions across Iran, as well as in Dubai, Austria, France, Italy, the United States, Denmark, and Armenia.

 Throughout her career, Rafiee has explored a variety of spaces and mediums in her artistic practice.
 While her work spans painting, printmaking, installation, and sculpture, a consistent feature across these forms is her pop-inflected approach to subject matter and her critical engagement with the status of women in the Middle East, particularly in Iran.

 She frequently incorporates arrangements of images and portraits of prominent women—artists, writers, politicians, intellectuals, and actresses—alongside elements such as architecture, Persian miniature painting, floral and bird motifs, and similar iconography.
 Through these compositions, she explores the influence of women across various fields, especially within the gendered and patriarchal context of the Middle East.
 Her work consistently conveys a vision of women’s liberation from prevailing stereotypes and cultural constraints.

 Her notable exhibitions include Cars: Accelerating the Modern World (2013) at the Victoria and Albert Museum in London; Iranian Voices (2017), curated by Venetia Porter at the British Museum in London; and Solace of Lovers: Trost Der Liebenden (2020–2021) at the Tyrolean State Museum in Innsbruck Austria, which she also co-curated.

 In December 2022, the Victoria and Albert Museum featured a work by Tarlan Rafiee, part of its permanent collection, alongside pieces by Monir Shahroudy Farmanfarmaian, Shadi Ghadirian, Gohar Dashti, and Newsha Tavakolian.
 These works were highlighted on the museum’s social media platforms as key pieces from its collection on the theme of women and femininity, in a gesture of support for Iranian women.

 Alongside her professional roles as a curator and visual artist, she has also worked as a children’s book illustrator and as a designer and maker of artistic medals.
 One of these medals, conceived as an art object, is held in the permanent collection of the British Museum.

 Rafiee's artworks are housed in international collections, including the Los Angeles County Museum of Art, the British Museum, the Victoria and Albert Museum, Ducal Palace, Mantua, and the Tyrolean State Museum.